themrleon/rpi-experiments/README.md

 > [!IMPORTANT]
 > Doom is to showcase the lag on each device and graphics capabilities, keep in mind that is all being transmitted via Wifi, results may vary depending on your connection quality and speed.
 If you want less lag, use an ethernet cable connection instead

-# USB Camera
+# USB camera

 # Running DOS

-# Using SPI with ST7789 Display
+# Using SPI with ST7789 display